aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 |failed ratio|

 - cast to a single type:
-    Cast to one type is done according to the block diagram.
+    Cast to one type is done according to the block diagram:
+        - true string removed and replaced with np.nan
+        - column converted to float
+        - gaps filled in

 |one type|